 Companies should support AML compliance processes with Adverse Media Screening and Monitoring processes, as well as PEP and Sanction screening in Customer Onboarding processes.
 Adverse Media Screening, which is a very important part of Anti-Money Laundering (AML) and Knows Your Customer (KYC) processes, allows companies to identify and protect their customers and partners from risks.

 Adverse Media and Negative News have many sources where they can be found.
-All news channels should be scanned when an Adverse Media Screening is made of individuals or companies.
+All news channels should be scanned by adverse media screening software.
 Since individuals or organizations with an Adverse Media profile are likely to be involved in crimes such as money laundering, terrorist financing, and financial smuggling, companies need to know their Adverse Media resources to know these risks.
 Here are some Adverse Media resources:

 It is known that organizations on the sanction lists are involved in suspicious operations or commit a crime.
 When businesses collaborate with another company, they can scan existing sanction lists and know who they're working with.
 The main sanction lists are OFAC sanction lists, HMT Financial Sanction Lists, UN consolidated lists, and EU consolidated lists.